FAQs for Students

 Your roommate's phone number or other contact information will be included in your housing assignment letter.
 If you have questions, please contact the Office of Residence Life.

 What if my roommate and I do not get along?

-At the beginning of each new year Residence Life asks all campus residents to complete a roommate agreement.
-This agreement enables new roommates to establish the "rules of the room", which is a valuable tool to help students live in close quarters with a roommate.
+At the beginning of each new year, residence life asks all campus residents to complete a roommate agreement.
+This agreement enables new roommates to establish the "rules of the room," which is a valuable tool to help students live in close quarters with a roommate.
 If after completing this agreement, you encounter roommate conflicts, you may meet with your RA or Resident Director.
 They will provide additional help in resolving the issues between you and your roommate.
-If the issues cannot be resolved, then students are free to pursue room/roommate changes.
-The room change process is free of charge, and is completed in the Residence Life office.
+If the issues cannot be resolved, students are free to pursue room/roommate changes.
+The room change process is free of charge, and is completed in the residence life office.